 Tuco is a fan of agility, while Kitty favors the genius approach to design.
 They serve as tireless home office assistants, and are always available for unscheduled appearances during online meetings.

 In her spare time, Eva refines her design eye through photography.
 Follow Garden of Good and Eva below.

-Eva has served on the board of UXPA Boston since 2011 (including as President 2013-2015), where her key focus has been building and supporting the local user experience community.
+Eva served on the board of UXPA Boston from 2011 through 2017 (including as President 2013-2015), where her key focus was building and supporting the local user experience community.

-As of summer 2016, UXPA Boston is nearing 5,000 members, and the annual conference attracts nearly 1000 attendees.
+The organization has grown to over 5,000 members, and the annual conference attracts over 1000 attendees.